SiaFoundation/siad/doc/api/index.html.md

 required to be maintained on the network in order for the skylink to remain active.
 This field is mutually exclusive with uploading streaming.

+**defaultpath** string
+The path to the default file to be used to represent this skyfile in case it contains multiple files (e.g. skapps, photo collections, etc.).
+If provided, the path must exist.
+If not provided, it will default to `index.html` if a file with that name exist within the skyfile.

 **filename** | string
 The name of the file.
 This name will be encoded into the skyfile metadata, and will be a part of the skylink.
 If the name changes, the skylink will change as